Shreyanshdiwakar/project-clay-chatbot/README.md

 If you encounter the "No auth credentials found" error:

-1. Check that your `.env.local` file exists and contains your OpenRouter API key
+1. Check that your `.env.local` file exists and contains your OpenAI API key
 2. Make sure the API key is valid and formatted correctly (no quotes or spaces)
 3. Ensure you've restarted the development server after adding the API key
-4. Verify that your OpenRouter API key is valid and has sufficient credits
+4. Verify that your OpenAI API key is valid and has sufficient credits

 The application includes a built-in API key setup guide that will appear in the chat interface if authentication issues are detected.